Gone Postal

-Gone Postal is a four-piece Icelandic death metal band from Kópavogur, Iceland, founded in 2007 by Haukur Hannes and Nökkvi G. Gylfason.
+Gone Postal is a four-piece Icelandic death metal band from Kópavogur, Iceland, that Haukur Hannes and Nökkvi G. Gylfason founded in 2007.

 History

-Gone Postal was formed in 2007 by Haukur Hannes (guitar) and Nökkvi G. Gylfason (guitar, vocals), along with Þorbjörn Steingrímsson (vocals) and Jón P. Gunnarsson (drums).
+Haukur Hannes (guitar) and Nökkvi G. Gylfason (guitar, vocals) formed Gone Postal in 2007, along with Þorbjörn Steingrímsson (vocals) and Jón P. Gunnarsson (drums).
 It started playing hardcore in early 2007.
-With the dismissal of Jón and the recruitment of Stefán A. Stefánsson (drums) and Karl B. Flosason (bass), the band focused more on death metal.
-Gone Postal recorded a self-produced web-based album during the summer of 2007, entitled In the Depths of Despair, which never saw the light of day in the form of an actual album.
-The album contained 6 tracks that would eventually be re-recorded to be published on the 2008 album with the same title.
+The band dismissed Gunnarsson, recruited Stefán A. Stefánsson (drums) and Karl B. Flosason (bass), and focused more on death metal.
+Gone Postal recorded a self-produced web-based album during the summer of 2007, In the Depths of Despair, which never came out as an actual album.
+The album contained six tracks that would be re-recorded and published on the 2008 album of the same title.

-Karl was dismissed in late 2007, resulting in the recruitment of Úlfur Hansson, who stayed with the band as session bassist until early 2008.
-By that time, Gone Postal had formed a following in the Icelandic death metal community.
-The band recruited Daníel S. Hallgrímsson shortly after Úlfur left, who stayed with the band until late 2008.
+The group dismissed Flosason in late 2007 and recruited Úlfur Hansson, who stayed on as session bassist until early 2008.
+By that time, Gone Postal had developed a following in the Icelandic death metal scene.
+The band recruited Daníel S. Hallgrímsson shortly after Hansson left, and he stayed with the band until late 2008.

-In January 2008, Gone Postal started recording their full-length debut, In the Depths of Despair, which was finished in the autumn of the same year.
-It was officially released on December 2, 2008, and contained 10 songs.
+In January 2008, Gone Postal started recording their full-length debut, In the Depths of Despair, which they finished in the autumn of the same year.
+They officially released the ten-song album on December 2, 2008.

 In 2009, Nökkvi stated in an interview that:

 "...the reason for releasing a full length album is that it's so unheard of within the Icelandic metal scene.
 Bands usually just release four or five song demos or ep's and we just didn't want to do that since we had enough material for a full-length album".

-In January 2009 Gone Postal announced that they will be taking a short break from performing in order to complete writing, practicing and recording their second album, working title "Spearheading the Umbrageous".
+In January 2009, Gone Postal announced that they would take a short break from performing to complete writing, practicing and recording their second album, tentatively titled Spearheading the Umbrageous.

-In February 2009 founding member Haukur Hannes left Gone Postal due to musical and personal differences.
+In February 2009, founding member Haukur Hannes left Gone Postal due to musical and personal differences.